apache/tvm/docs/langref/relay_adt.rst

 Algebraic Data Types in Relay
 =============================

-Algebraic data types (ADTs, also known as sum types) are a staple feature of functional programming languages, particularly those derived from ML, because they express data structures in a manner that is easy to reason about when writing recursive computations.
+Algebraic data types (ADTs) are a staple feature of functional programming languages, particularly those derived from ML, because they express data structures in a manner that is easy to reason about when writing recursive computations.
-Because recursion is intended to be one of the primary mechanisms of control flow in Relay, it is important that Relay include ADTs in order to handle loops and other control flow structures.
+Because recursion is intended to be one of the primary mechanisms of control flow in Relay, it is important that Relay include ADTs in order to best express loops and other control flow structures that must be implemented using recursion.

 Defining and Matching on an ADT
 ===============================